Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 - Then, turn on also `Include all information in NFO files`

 Now export again the missing titles.

+### Exports to Kodi library - Some Tv Shows are not updated automatically
+If some Tv Show are not updated automatically, you should have this situation: More profiles with different languages.

+This could lead to fails to get the tv show data, because some titles are not available on other profiles languages.
+This is not solvable due to the working design of netflix itself.
+How to solve it?

+- If happen with auto sync with My list:
+Means that last time you have browsed the add-on with a profile different than set for the auto sync.
+Then open again the add-on with the same profile set for the auto sync, and do not change profile until the next scheduled update.

+- If happen with auto update:
+Means that you have exported a tv show from a profile where in another profile language is not available.
+Then browse the add-on with the right profile, select the tv show, open the context menu and select `Export new episodes`.

 ### Some lists have missing titles, seasons or episodes
 It may happen that between the official app and the add-on are missing titles, seasons or episodes,